feathersui/feathersui-website/docs/haxe-openfl/asset-loader.md

 ---
-title: How to use the Feathers UI AssetLoader component
+title: How to use the AssetLoader component
 sidebar_label: AssetLoader
 ---